Abinesh1101/Contextual_Next_Predictions/README.md

 - Python 3.7+
 - `tensorflow` and `numpy` libraries

-### Code
-For detailed code go here [https://www.kaggle.com/code/harshgupta2003/next-word-predictor-using-lstm-rnn-gru]

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and submit a pull request.
-You can also report issues or suggest features via the GitHub issue tracker.

 ## Acknowledgments
 Special thanks to the developers of TensorFlow for the LSTM framework and to the contributors who helped make this project possible.